neuvector/docs/user/pages/02.deploying/05.docker/docs.md

 The above syntax is for Docker EE v17.06.0+.
 Versions prior to this use the : instead of =, for example apparmor:unconfined.

 ### Updating the NeuVector CVE Vulnerability Database
-A container called the Updater is published and regularly updated on NeuVector’s registry.neuvector.com and Docker Hub.
+A container called the Updater is published and regularly updated on NeuVector’s Docker Hub.
 This image can be pulled, and when run it will update the CVE database used to scan for vulnerabilities.

 The sample neuvector-updater.yaml runs the updater and can be scripted with a cron job to periodically pull the latest image and run the updater.
 Replace the IP addresses in the sample below with one or more addresses for the NeuVector controllers.

 ```
 updater:
-  image: registry.neuvector.com/updater
+  image: neuvector/updater
   container_name: updater
   environment:
     - CLUSTER_JOIN_ADDR=<ip1,ip2,...>